GMattheisen/data_science_portfolio/README.md

 ## Predicting Survival on the Titanic

 In this [file](Predicting_Survival_Titanic.ipynb), I use information given for the passengers of the Titanic to analyze the best predictors of survival.
 This submission received of score of 77.99% on Kaggle.

+## Lyrics in the Style of

+In this [file](Predicting_Survival_Titanic.ipynb), I import artist lyrics from lyrics.com then vectorizer them and use bag of words to determine lexicons and styles of specific musical artists.
+Lyrics can them be inputed into the program and a 'most probably artist' returned based on this assessment.
+Scattertext is used to display results.